Tradelite

 All of this helps achieve long-term financial goals and success:

-- Invest in your financial knowledge:
+• Invest in your financial knowledge:

-your financial literacy is key to your financial wellbeing. - Start now:
+your financial literacy is key to your financial wellbeing.

 tune in to a podcast, pick up a personal finance book or download a finance game!
-Pick up your financial education where you left off. - Get in a routine:
+Pick up your financial education where you left off.

-be it hourly sessions or bite-sized learning, find the channel and the routine that works for you. - Practice what you’ve learnt:
+be it hourly sessions or bite-sized learning, find the channel and the routine that works for you.

-you don’t become successful through knowledge alone, but through applied knowledge. - Be patient:
+you don’t become successful through knowledge alone, but through applied knowledge.

-“every journey begins with a first step” and financial literacy certainly doesn’t happen overnight. - Have fun:
+“every journey begins with a first step” and financial literacy certainly doesn’t happen overnight.

 financial education and personal finance management are lifelong affairs, so don’t forget to have some fun along the way.